Search This Blog

 What is Architecture?

-Architecture has aligned itself with fine art and the public considers this purpose a goal it can live without.
-Architecture, however, is shelter.
-The public understands the purpose is survival.
-Furthermore, the public is becoming aware that shelter must be contained within geographic limits to protect its source of life.
-The goal meets fatalism, pessimism and skepticism, however; because city design involves a correlation of effort, attitude adjustment and vocabulary of intensity that has only recently begun to coalesce into language.
+Architecture has aligned itself with fine art, but fine art is an objective and not the goal.
+Architecture is shelter.
+The goal is survival.
+To achieve the goal, shelter must be contained within geographic limits to protect its source of life.
+The goal meets fatalism, pessimism and skepticism, however; because city design involves a correlation of project effort with a leadership vocabulary of measurable shelter capacity, intensity, intrusion, and context that has only recently begun to coalesce into language.
 Architecture is familiar with correlation but retains a limited focus and vocabulary that is not equal to the debate required.

-A symbiotic building is not enough when the goal is symbiotic cities.
-Architectural design will increase in public significance when talent recognizes this higher purpose.
-In other words, design must respond to special interest with public benefit that can be measured.
-I’ve called these measurements “intensity”.
-City design weaves the intensity of building mass and pavement into the open space, movement and life support systems of urban anatomy.
-The objective is survival with security and benefit, but a lack of city design has produced few healthy results and far more prevalent dissonance, economic instability and sprawl.
+Architectural design will increase in public significance when design responds to special interest with public benefit that can be measured.
+Building mass, project open space, and pavement quantities are arbitrarily woven into the anatomy of a city with arteries of movement, public open space, and life support systems.
+The random composition metastasizes to produce "sprawl" at the present time.
+The objective is survival with security and benefit, but a lack of city design has produced few healthy results and far more prevalent dissonance and economic instability.
+Design matters because it is more than fine art.
+It is a resolution of priorities.

 No comments: